 DIANE RAVITCH'S BLOG

 "Lawrence Baines’ Privatization of America’s Public Institutions: The Story of the American Sellout combines analyses of assaults on four public sectors, the military, corrections departments, public schools, and higher education, to reveal the immense scale of privatization and its dangers.
 Baines carefully documents the ways that 'Privatization is changing the nature of America’s public institutions and consequently, the character of the country.'"
-(Review by John Thompson)
+Read the full review by John Thompson here:

 "Baines offers a meticulously researched look at how our fundamentally public institutions (prisons, military, and all levels of public eduction) have transitioned to private management to varying degrees.
 The statistics and case studies are an impassioned plea for attention and an end to the trend."